-There were no loans made, guaranteed or secured, directly or indirectly, by Austin Engineering Limited and any of its subsidiaries to directors of Austin Engineering Limited and other key management personnel of the group, including their close family members and entities related to them
+There were no loans made, guaranteed or secured, directly or indirectly, by Austin Engineering Limited and any of its subsidiaries to Directors of Austin Engineering Limited and other key management personnel of the Group, including their close family members and entities related to them.

-Other transactions with key management personnel
+Other transactions with related parties

-Eugene Fung, a non-executive director of the company, is a partner with the law firm Thomson Geer Lawyers (previously Thomsons Lawyers).
-The firm provided legal services to the company on normal commercial terms to the value of \$130,050 during the year.
-Approximately \$18,564 was outstanding to Thomson Geer Lawyers at 30 June 2014 for work performed in the year to 30 June 2014.
+Eugene Fung, a Non-Executive Director of the Company, is a partner with the law firm Thomson Geer Lawyers.
+The firm provided legal services to the Company on normal commercial terms to the value of \$430,836 during the year.
+Approximately \$94,623 was outstanding to Thomson Geer Lawyers at 30 June 2015 for work performed in the year to 30 June 2015.

-End of Remuneration Report
+(End of Remuneration Report)